mloberg/jekyll-browsersync/README.md

 ## Usage

-Once you have it installed, you should have a new `browsersync` command under Jekyll.
+Once you have it installed, you should have a new `browser-sync` (or `bs`) command under Jekyll.

-    $ bundle exec jekyll browsersync
+    $ bundle exec jekyll browser-sync

 If you have Browsersync installed in a custom location, you can specify this with the `--browser-sync` option.